| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 Inclusive Classroom Statement

-The IAs and I are fully committed to creating a learning environment that supports diversity of thought, perspectives, experiences, and identities.
-We urge each of you to contribute your unique perspectives to discussions of course questions, themes, and materials so that we can learn from them, and from each other.
+I am fully committed to creating a learning environment that supports diversity of thought, perspectives, experiences, and identities.
+I urge each of you to contribute your unique perspectives to discussions of course questions, themes, and materials so that we can learn from them, and from each other.
 If you should ever feel excluded, or unable to fully participate in our class for any reason, please let me know, or please consult the Department’s Report an Issue page for additional campus resources to support you, and diversity, equity, and inclusion in our classroom, and beyond.

 Additional resources to support equity, diversity, and inclusion in our classroom, and beyond, may be found here: